mrlacey/CommentLinks/README.md

 // See the log file at link:C:\Temp\logs\analysis-report.log
 ```

-### Open files
+### Open files in a parent directory

 Open a file anywhere in the file structure above the current file.
-For example the following will search for, and open, a file called `README.md` in any directory in the curent path.
+For example, the following will search for, and open, a file called `README.md` in any directory in the current path.

 ```cs
 // link:...\README.md